fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

 | Pucca_Road_Pct           | 0.094313    | 0.403378 | 0.111997  |
 | Internet_4G_Coverage_Pct | 0.078082    | 0.4277   | 0.097719  |

+For PMAY, the regression coefficient was β = 0.032 (p = 0.818), indicating no statistically significant relationship between BPL household concentration and housing completion.
+The small positive coefficient is practically negligible and statistically insignificant, suggesting that poverty levels do not meaningfully predict PMAY implementation outcomes.

+The combined evidence from the constituency rankings, Spearman correlation analysis, and OLS regression demonstrates that welfare schemes respond differently to local socio-economic conditions.
+Water infrastructure delivery under the Jal Jeevan Mission is significantly associated with poverty concentration, with poorer constituencies consistently exhibiting lower service coverage.
+By contrast, PMAY implementation shows no statistically significant association with poverty, indicating that housing outcomes are more likely determined by programme administration, institutional capacity, and implementation efficiency.

 3.**Fund utilisation** - The 5 constituencies with the lowest Constituency Development Fund utilisation are: Shangpung (35.3%), Gambegre (35.6%), Raksamgiri (36.8%), Mahendraganj (37.5%), Sohra (40.1%).A few observations were seen as per the data,where we found regional pattern, with _3 of the 5_ regions are in Garo Hills, 1 is in Jaintia Hills, and 1 is in Khasi Hills.So the underutilisation is not random - it appears more concentrated in Garo Hills and other less urban / harder-to-service areas.
 These 5 constituencies have consistently high BPL shares- Shangpung (44.0%), Gambegre (42.6%), Raksamgiri (43.1%),Mahendraganj (47.7%), Sohra (55.0%).
 For context, the average BPL in the dataset  is about 38.46%.
 So all five are above average, and Sohra is especially high.